scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 Introduction
 ------------

-The classes were defined using the G-mode multivariate clustering method, designed by A. I. Gavrishin [cor76]_ and previously implemented to FORTRAN V by cor77_ to classify geochemical samples, but applicable to a wide range of research fields, as planetary sciences [REF], disk-resolved remote sensing [REF] and cosmology [REF].
+The clusters are identified using the G-mode multivariate clustering method, designed by A. I. Gavrishin and Coradini [Cor76]_, originally written in FORTRAN V by Cor77_ to classify geochemical samples, but applicable to a wide range of research fields, as planetary sciences [REF], disk-resolved remote sensing [REF] and cosmology [REF].
+In 1987, Bar87_ used Original G-mode to classify asteroids intersected by the Eight-Color Asteroid Survey catalog [Zel85]_ and
+IRAS geometric albedos [Mat86]_.
+Helding a sample of 442 asteroids with 8 variables, they recognized 18 valid classes using a confidence level of 97.7 %.
+Thoses classes were grouped to represent the asteroid taxonomic types.
+G-mode also identified that just 3 variables were enough to characterize the asteroid taxonomy.

 The G-mode classifies *N* elements into *Nc* unimodal clusters containing *Na* elements each.
 Elements are described by *M* variables.

-This method is unsupervised, which allows an automatic identification of clusters without any a priori knowledge of the sample distribution.
+This method is unsupervised, which allows an automatic identification of clusters without any *a priori* knowledge of sample distribution.
-For that, user must control only two critical parameters for the classification, the confidence levels *q1* and *q2*, that may be equated for simplification.
-Smaller these parameters get, more clusters are resolved and lower their variances are.
+For that, user must control only one critical parameter for the classification, the confidence levels *q1*.
+Smaller this parameter get, more clusters are resolved and lower their spreads are.

-The G-mode used here follows a adapted version of the original method published by gav92_ , briefly described by ful00_ and reviewed by tos05_ and ley10_  .
-Robust central tendency and absolute deviation estimators, a faster initial seed finder and statistical whitenning were introduced to produce a more robust set of clusters and optimize the processing time.
-The coding was performed in Python 2.7 with help of Matplotlib, NumPy and SciPy packages [*]_.
+The G-mode used here follows a adapted version of the original method published by Gav92_ , briefly described by Ful00_ and reviewed by Tos05_ and Ley10_  . median central tendency and absolute deviation estimators, a faster initial seed finder and statistical whitenning were introduced to produce a more robust set of clusters and optimize the processing time.
+The coding was performed using Python 2.7 with help of Matplotlib, NumPy and SciPy packages [*]_.
 The method procedure can be briefly summarized in two parts: the first one is the cluster recognition and the second evaluates each variable in the classification process.
-Each are described in the following sections.
+Each one are going to be described in the following sections.

 .. [*] The codebase_ is hosted through GitHub_ .